suhlig/concourse-resource-proxy/README.markdown

 # How to use it

-Assuming that you want to hack on the [`concourse-time-resource`](https://github.com/concourse/time-resource):
+Assuming that you want to hack on the [`concourse-time-resource`](https://github.com/concourse/time-resource) that is in `~/workspace/concourse-time-resource`:

 1. Start the server:

     ```command
     $ concourse-resource-proxy \
         --addr localhost:8123 \
-        --check concourse-time-resource/check/check \
+        --check ~/workspace/concourse-time-resource/check/check \
-        --in    concourse-time-resource/in/in \
+        --in    ~/workspace/concourse-time-resource/in/in \
-        --out   concourse-time-resource/out/out
+        --out   ~/workspace/concourse-time-resource/out/out
     ```

 1. Now you can build the time resource locally: